 “The highest suicide rate among men remains in the 85-and-over age bracket.
 These research projects will save lives.”

 beyondblue and the Government, through the National Health and Medical Research Council, will each provide about $2.5 million to fund the projects.

 beyondblue CEO Georgie Harman said the mental health of older Australians was too often forgotten.

 “beyondblue is delighted to partner with the NHMRC to underwrite these important and sorely needed research projects,” Ms Harman said.

 “But we’re not just co-funding this research, we will share the findings and use them to drive forward our work and advocacy.

 “We can’t forget about the mental health and wellbeing of generations who have contributed so much to our communities.”

-The Coalition Government is delivering an increase of $338.1 million in mental health funding, with a focus on suicide prevention, research in older Australians and advancing the Fifth National Mental Health and Suicide Prevention Plan.
+The Australian Government is delivering an increase of $338.1 million in mental health funding, with a focus on suicide prevention, research in older Australians and advancing the Fifth National Mental Health and Suicide Prevention Plan.

 Over the next four years, the Government is delivering $6 billion in record funding for Australia’s health and medical research sector, including $3.5 billion for the National Health and Medical Research Council, $2 billion in disbursements from the Medical Research Future Fund and $500 million from the Biomedical Translation Fund.